jwkenney/jwkenney.github.io/index.md

 ---
-title: Home
+title: Taming Penguins
 ---
 # Home Page

-This is a test.
+Where I keep random thoughts, code examples, etc.

+Nav is on the left.

 ```yaml
 # This is a code example.